 What is a Cochlear Implant?

 A Cochlear implant (CI) is a surgically implanted electronic device that provides a sense of sound to a person who is profoundly deaf or severely hard of hearing.
-The cochlear implant is often referred to as a bionic ear.
+The cochlear implant is also known as a bionic ear.
 Unlike hearing aids, the cochlear implant does not simply amplify sound.
-Instead, it works by directly stimulating any functioning auditory nerves inside the cochlea with electrical impulses.
+Instead, it directly stimulates any functioning auditory nerves inside the cochlea with electrical impulses.